MariamElnady/FEEMwork/README.md

 | IV     | Soluble microbial by-product-like | 250-340         | 280-380       |
 | V      | Humic acid-like                   | 250-400         | 380-550       |

-> [!NOTE]
-> Region boundaries may change depending on the wavelength range of the instrument.
+Region boundaries may change depending on the wavelength range of the instrument.

 ### Trueman et al. Regions